iDeel/iDeel/README.md

 1. Open Webstorm and choose creating new project
 2. Choose Node with Express and direct the project folder to your source directory
-3. Webstorm will ask if you want to create with exiting source, say yes
+3. Webstorm will ask if you want to create with exiting source, say no
 4. Go to git, and git add .
 5. Then git reset -hard